 And I will never forget the feeling of self-realisation when I had a rifle in my hand, a knife on my waist, simulation grenades in my pouch and illumination flares in my pocket, ready to begin the defensive battle training session, learning the skills to protect my nation in a time of need.
 What will be your motivation?

 So to those of you that don’t have physical reasons for not doing so and are considering whether or not to complete your ajateenistus, I say again: it is worth it.
 Do it to gain a one-of-a-kind experience.
 Do it because it will help you in the rest of your life.
 Do it to see the pride in your grandparents’ eyes.
 And do it to see the Estonian flag continue to wave on flagpoles across our land and around the world.

-Photos courtesy of Estonian Defence Forces. * The original version of this article was published on 12 October 2014.
+Cover: A group of conscripts of the Estonian Army.
+Photos by the Estonian Defence Forces. * The original version of this article was published on 12 October 2014.